 Beyond listed entities, ISQM 2.14 requires the firm to determine additional types of engagements for which an EQR is required.
 ISQM 1.34(f) reinforces this by requiring the firm’s quality management system to include policies addressing when an EQR is an appropriate response to quality risks.

-This is where mid-tier firms need to make deliberate decisions rather than defaulting to "PIE audits only."
+This is where mid-tier firms need to make deliberate decisions rather than defaulting to “PIE audits only.”
 The standard provides guidance in ISQM 2.A16–A18 on factors to consider when setting these criteria.
 The nature and complexity of the engagement matters.
-The client's risk profile matters.
+An audit of a €120M financial services group with off-balance sheet structures presents different quality risks than a €5M trading company.
+The client’s risk profile matters.
 A first-year engagement with a client that was declined by another firm warrants more scrutiny than a long-standing client with clean inspection history.

-Who can perform the review: eligibility, independence, and cooling-off
+Who can perform the review

 The eligibility requirements under ISQM 2.18–21 are more specific than many firms realize.
-The engagement quality reviewer must be a partner or another individual within the firm, or an external individual, who has the competence and capabilities to perform the review (ISQM 2.18).
+The reviewer must be a partner or another individual within the firm, or an external individual, who has the competence and capabilities to perform the review (ISQM 2.18).
 At a small firm, this can create a genuine resource constraint.
-If only two partners have PIE audit experience and one of them is the engagement partner, the pool of eligible reviewers is exactly one person.
+In our experience, this is the constraint that quietly drives non-compliance: the firm has the standard right but no eligible person on the bench.

 For firms with limited partner resources, ISQM 2.21 permits the use of an external individual as the reviewer.
 This could be a partner from a different firm within the same network, or an independent practitioner.
 The firm retains responsibility for determining that the external reviewer meets the competence and independence requirements.
+Using an external reviewer doesn’t reduce the rigour of the EQR procedures.
+It addresses the eligibility constraint, nothing more.

 What the reviewer must do on the file